Creating a floor plan (ADVANCED)

 1. This method works better for indoor maps / floorplans.
 Zoom the map to your venue's location.
 If you want to make this process easier for you, you can install and use the OSM place search plugin.

 2. Add a floor plan image for aid.
-Needs to be either in png or jpg format.
+Needs to be either in PNG, JPG or PDF format.
 We recommend moving the extra white around your building, to make the next step easier.

 3. Raster image comes by default without coordinates.
 The easiest way to come over this is to use Freehand raster georeferencer plugin.
 Use the move, rotate and scale -tools to place the floor plan correctly.
 When scaling, press down CTRL to make sure you are not adjusting the proportions.
 More instructions: http://gvellut.github.io/FreehandRasterGeoreferencer/